-How To Grow A Portfolio Of 11 Houses From A £50k Deposit
+How To Grow Your Portfolio To 11 Houses, Starting With Just A £50k Deposit

 We've always maintained that anyone can get started in property no matter what their financial circumstances may be.
 Today we look at how to build a property portfolio of 11 or more houses with a deposit pot of only £50,000.
 The strategy you will need to achieve this is called the 'two plus one' strategy.
 Read on to find out more.

 The Two Plus One Investment Strategy

 The most effective way of creating a portfolio of eleven houses from £50,000 is to use what is known as a two plus one strategy.

 The principle behind this strategy is not so much to have a solid plan for buying properties but to have a solid plan for selling them.